VOLLEYBALL PLAYER

 Icon of person Takako Shirai

-Takako Shirai (白井貴子 Shirai Takako, Korean: 윤정순, Hanja: 尹貞順, born 18 July 1952) is a former volleyball player from Japan and two-time Olympian who was a member of the Japanese women's national volleyball team that won the gold medal at the 1976 Summer Olympics in Montreal.
+Takako Shirai (白井貴子 Shirai Takako, Korean: 윤정순, Hanja: 尹貞順, Yoon Jeong-soon) is a Japanese former volleyball player of Korean ancestry.
+She is a two-time Olympian who was a member of the Japanese women's national volleyball team that won the gold medal at the 1976 Summer Olympics in Montreal.
 Shirai also helped Japan win the silver medal at the 1972 Summer Olympics in Munich.
 She was an outside hitter.
-Shirai became a key player in the rise of the Japanese women in the 1970s.
 Read more on Wikipedia

 Memorability Metrics